-Environmental Due Diligence of Waste Disposal Sites
+Environmental Due Diligence of Waste Disposal Sites (can be used for sediment disposal site as well)

 A. Waste collection and transport system

 - a.
 Name of waste hauler

 - b.
 Contract details (Start and end of contract)

 - c.
 No. of hauling vehicles

 - d.
 No. of trips per day or per month

 - e.
 Volume of waste collected

 - f.
 Is there waste segregation?
 By Whom?
 Provide details.

 - g.
 Disposal site(s)

 - h.
 No. of haulers/workers; shifts per day

 - i.
 Are workers provided with PPEs?
 Describe PPEs being used.

 - j.
 What is the waste collection route?

 - k.
 What is the maintenance program for vehicles?